-The reality of Anger: Anger is a destructive emotion, like a fire which destroys our well-being.
+- The reality of Anger: Anger is a destructive emotion, like a fire that destroys our well-being.
 An angry person physically harms someone or seeks revenge.

-Effects and Consequences of Anger: Anger may lead one to use abusive language against anyone.
-Anger that becomes a permanent part of one’s nature, it is more catastrophic.
+- Effects and Consequences of Anger: Anger may lead one to use abusive language against anyone.
+Anger that becomes a permanent part of one’s nature, is more catastrophic.